Doctor insights on:

 - Talk to a doctor live online for free

-- What does hypometabolic mean on a pet scan?
+- What does uptake mean on a body scan?

-- What does it mean when a shadow found on chest ct scan?
+- What does uptake mean on a cat body scan?

-- What does adnormal injury mean on a bone scan mean?
+- What does adnormal injury mean on a bone scan?

 - Talk to a orthopedic surgeon online for free